 Why is my dog lethargic?

-There are several reasons that could cause your dog to be lethargic.
-The most common causes are:
+There are several reasons that could be causing your dog to appear tired and listless.
+The most common causes of lethargy in dogs are:

-- Infection.
-Any kind of infection, including parvovirus, distemper, kennel cough and leptospirosis, can make your dog lethargic.
+- Infection, including parvovirus, distemper, kennel cough and leptospirosis

-- Anaemia — this is often caused by parasites such as a flea infection or intestinal parasite.
-A sign of severe anaemia is pale gums.
+- Anaemia, which is often caused by parasites such as a flea infection or intestinal parasite